 In order to help this couple we had to find out what caused them to be so angry with each other.
 Both of them displayed the very thing that we believe is the root cause of not all, but a lot of anger.
 Fear!

-Perhaps that is a foreign concept to you.
+Is this a foreign concept to you?
 Neither the husband nor wife could see the root cause of their anger until we were able to point it out to them.
-Anger seems to do that to you.
-It blinds you from the truth!
+Anger seems to do that to you and blinds you from seeing the truth!
 It causes you to look for someone else to blame.
-I always say once you are able to see and own the real cause of your problem you are over half way to solving it.
+I always say once you are able to recognise and ‘own’ the real cause of your problem, you are over half way to solving it.

 Sometimes fears hide themselves and you have to look closer.
-For example a man likes to succeed, right?
-Push his buttons and see if he doesn’t react as a result of a fear of failure.
+For example, a man wants to succeed, right?
+Push his buttons, and see if he doesn’t react as a result of a fear of failure.

 In the Bible the apostle Paul spoke not of the possibility of anger, but of what to do in its presence.
 “Go ahead and be angry”, he said in Ephesians 4:26.
 “But don’t use your anger as fuel for revenge.
 And don’t stay angry, and don’t go to bed angry.”
 (The Message)